 When I neared the finish line and saw all the people cheering us on, I remember feeling this intense burst of energy.
 It was such a powerful feeling.
 My eyes filled with tears and I had goosebumps from the rush of it all (and I do now as I type this out remembering).
 I crossed the finish line and found my friends and husband waiting for me.
 My friend shouted, "You did it!" and that's all it took.
 With happy tears streaming down my face we all hugged and celebrated.
 This is something that my body was not capable of at my heaviest.
 The feeling I experienced finishing this race was infinitely better than seeing the number on the scale drop.
 By far, my favorite positive change and non scale victory.

 4. Shopping for clothes

 Anytime I went shopping, I just naturally made a beeline to the back where the big sizes were carried.
 At Target, I looked for those hot pink hanger tabs and went into the dressing room praying the XXL would be big enough.
-It’s so crazy to me how I can go into a store now, eyeball a shirt and throw it into my bag without having to try it on.
-When I was bigger, I stuck to places like Target or Old Navy because they have decent options for size 18’s and 20’s.
-I didn’t shop in typical plus size stores for 2 reasons.
+It's so crazy to me how I can go into a store now, eyeball a shirt and throw it into my bag without having to try it on.
+When I was bigger, I stuck to places like Target or Old Navy because they have decent options for my size 18/20 waist.
+I didn't shop in typical plus size stores for 2 reasons.
 A) I was embarrassed.
-Walking into those stores felt like I was basically announcing to the public that “normal” clothes didn’t fit me.
-B) Those stores are expensive as shit.
-Losing weight opened up a wide variety of stores that I always deemed off-limits because it was for “skinny girls”.
-Being able to roll into any store and know that I can find something that will fit me is a pretty awesome feeling.
+Walking into those stores felt like I was basically announcing to the public that "normal" clothes didn't fit me.
+B) Those stores are so expensive!
+Losing weight opened up a wide variety of stores that I always deemed off-limits because it was for "skinny girls".
+Being able to roll into any store and finding clothes fit me is a pretty awesome feeling.

 5. Ziplining in Hawaii